|

 soap.

 From 1932 to 1938 Koestler was a member of the German Communist Party, but left the party during the Moscow trials.
 He lived in France in 1932-36, earning his living as a free-lance journalist.
-Koestler travelled in the early 1930s Mount Ararat, Baku, the Afghan frontier, and Turkmenistan (then the Turkmen Soviet Republic), composing propaganda on Soviet progress.
+Koestler traveled in the early 1930s Mount Ararat, Baku, the Afghan frontier, and Turkmenistan (then the Turkmen Soviet Republic), composing propaganda on Soviet progress.
 In Turkmenistan he met the American poet Langston Hughes, who later portrayed Koestler in his autobiography.
 In Paris Koestler edited the anti-Hitler and anti-Stalin weekly Zukunft.
-During the Spanish Civil War Koestler was captured by the Franco

 forces.
 The author had remained in Malaga after the military commanders